 Objective 4: To determine if the District's internal controls provide reasonable assurance that fixed assets and consumable inventories are accurately reported in the accounting records.

-Conclusion: The District's internal controls do not provide reasonable assurance that fixed assets inventory is accurately reported in the accounting records.
+Conclusion: The District's internal controls do not provide reasonable assurance that fixed assets and consumable inventories are accurately reported in the accounting records.